AndrewLawrence/dCVnet/README.md

 package depends on.

 The development of this package was motivated by a lack of options for double/nested cross-validation.
-Although it currently only works with two-class outcomes a future development goal is to implement for other outcome families catered for by glmnet (`gaussian`, `poisson`, `multinomial`, `cox`, `mgaussian`).
+Although it currently only works with the binary logistic model for two-class outcomes the aim is to eventually implement the other outcome families in glmnet (`gaussian`, `poisson`, `multinomial`, `cox`, `mgaussian`).

 ## Getting Started